History

 In the 16th century, due to the incoming Reformation ideas, monastic discipline collapsed.
 At the chapter in Sieradz in 1517, it was decided to reform the Chełmno monastery, and in 1519 a provincial chapter was held in Chełmno, which would indicate the still high position of the local monks.
 At the end of the 17th century, an important event in the history of the monastery was the reconstruction of the nave of the church.
 The walls of the central nave were then raised, and a Baroque vault was built on six massive pillars.
 This changed the existing hall layout of the church into a basilica one.
 The porch and sacristy, as well as some of the monastery buildings, were also built at that time.
 In 1720, there was a roof fire, which may have resulted in the need for a new interior design in the mid-18th century.

-In 1829, the Prussian authorities closed the Dominican convent, and the church furnishings were transferred to other Catholic churches.
+In 1829, the Prussian authorities closed the Dominican friary and the church furnishings were transferred to other Catholic churches.
 A year later, the monastery buildings adjacent to the church burned down and were then slighted.
 In 1840, the new owner, the Evangelical commune, adapted the former Dominican church to its needs.
 In 1872, a neo-Gothic porch was added, and in 1882 and 1892 repair and modernization works were carried out.
 The church remained in the hands of the Evangelicals until 1945, when, after over a hundred years, it again became a Catholic building.

 Architecture

-In the first quarter of the fourteenth century, the nave of the church was extended to the west, and in the second quarter of that century, the eastern wall of the chancel was pulled down, the choir was extended to the east by another bay, and then closed polygonally.
-In the new wall in the southern wall there were recesses for the sedilla and the sacramentary opposite (in the northern wall).
-Above the chancel there were rib vaults and one which was a simplified version of the stellar vault.
-Above the rood arch, there was a gable with six plastered blendes.
-This indicated that the nave during the construction of the chancel was so low that the roofs above it did not obscure the gable.
-Soon after, due to the expansion of the friary, on the northern side of the church, three new, similar passages were made in the northern wall, and for unknown reasons, the rich old portal of the former oratory was removed.
-It was partially walled up and its eastern part destroyed.
+In the second quarter of the 14th century, the eastern wall of the chancel was dismantled, it was extended eastwards by another bay, and then closed polygonally.
+In the new part in the southern wall, a pointed recess for the sedilla and a sacramentarium recess opposite were placed.
+Above the chancel cross-rib vault was installed on suspended wall-shafts, and above the eastern bay sixpartite vault.
+Above the chancel arch, a gable with six plastered blendes was erected.
+This indicated that the nave at the time of the chancel construction was low enough that the roof slopes above it did not obscure the gable.
+The interior of the chancel not only acquired a monumental form, but also departed from the initially propagated simplicity.
+Shortly afterwards, around the mid-14th century, in connection with the expansion of the monastery on the northern side of the church, three new, similar portals were made in the northern wall (two in the chancel, one in the eastern part of the nave), and for unknown reasons the older portal of the former oratory was bricked up.

-In the third quarter of the fourteenth century, the nave was widened to the south and slightly extended to the west.
-The new west wall was probably built with a stylistically uniform facade.
-Certainly, from the very beginning it was planned not to build windows, but blind niche.
-In the same construction phase, the northern wall was also raised by about 2.7 meters, and five recesses were built from the inside, so assuming that there would be no windows in them.
-It seems, therefore, that the new nave was originally wanted to be five-bay, but during the work, perhaps due to the replacement of the master mason, the concept was changed and the southern wall was completed with six windows.
-The interior of the nave was probably not yet vaulted.
-The ceiling was installed at a height of 15.1 meters, and the roof itself was almost twice as high.
-The ridge of which in the Gothic period was at the same height as the ridge of the roof above the chancel.
-The roof was gable and for the first years from the west it was not covered by the gable, but probably by a wooden partition.
-Under the partition, there was a plastered frieze ending the western wall with an engraving and painted geometric decoration in the form of interpenetrating circles.
+In the third quarter of the 14th century, the nave was widened towards the south and slightly extended towards the west.
+The new western wall was probably built of the desire to erect a stylistically uniform façade.
+It was certainly planned from the beginning to build a blende above the entrance, not a window.
+In the same construction phase, the northern wall was also raised by about 2.7 meters, with five niches from the inside, assuming that there would be no windows in it.
+It seems, therefore, that initially it was intended for the new nave to have five bays, but during the works, perhaps due to the replacement of the master mason, the concept was changed and the southern wall was completed with six windows.
+While the western bay obtained a length corresponding to the five-bay division, the extreme eastern bay was created much shorter, so that six bays could fit in the southern aisle.

 The elongated chancel of the church received three bays and a half octagonal closure.
 It was 22.9 meters long, 8.7 meters wide and 19.2 meters high.
 It was the first soaring interior in the Chełmno Land.
 The slim-proportioned choir was then a completely new phenomenon in the Gothic architecture of the Chełmno Land, starting a new stage, characterized by the constant increase in the height of the buildings.
 From the outside, the chancel was reinforced with buttresses.
 Its interior, once available only to monks, was topped with a cross-rib vault and a stellar vault in one bay.
 They were supported on carved corbels with shafts hanging on the walls.
 The wall shafts were created in two versions: the older one in the form of circular overhanging rollers on conical corbels with a spiral, floral and tracery decoration, and the younger one, where the shafts were arranged in bundles, five-fold, placed on corbels with a mermaid and a lion motif, and with tracery decorations.
 Different forms of the wall shafts and their suspension at different heights indicate that in the first phase, the vault was made in the first bay from the west and in the eastern closure.
 In the second phase, it was intended to install stellar vaults, but they were implemented in only one bay.